Graph Optimization Perspective for Low-Depth Trotter-Suzuki Decomposition: Outlook and Conclusions

 \section{Outlook and Conclusions}

-In this paper, we have motivated and described the theory behind the Pauli frame graph and how it provides a perspective on synthesizing circuits from the product-of-Pauli rotations form.
+In this paper, we have motivated and described the theory behind the Pauli Frame Graph and how it provides a perspective on synthesizing circuits from the product-of-Pauli rotations form.
 From there, we focused on the use-case which synthesizes a Trotter step in the Trotter-Suzuki decomposition for the simulation of a Hamiltonian often used for applications in physics, material science, and chemistry as well as subroutines in many common quantum algorithms.
 Using this perspective, we also developed the ultra-greedy search algorithm for synthesizing an efficient Trotter step, especially when using the retrace method.
 We then demonstrated the power of the algorithm by applying the method to four models, two of which were Fermionic, two Bosonic, two low density and two high density.
 In nearly every case, the results of our algorithm produced circuits with significantly lower depth over the more conventional method and fewer two-qubit entangling gates.
 We also showed that this algorithm is both scalable and efficient.

 Though we have found a reasonable circuit synthesis algorithm here, the real power of this work is in the paths it opens for future research.
-We already mentioned how much of the work can be adapted for the synthesis of general circuits from the PoPR form, which will be explored in future work.
+These methods have already been refined and adapted for general circuit synthesis \cite{PaykinSchmitz2023PCOAST} and measurement reduction for a mutually-commuting set of Pauli operators\cite{schmitz2023PCOAST} as a part of the Pauli-based Cricuit Optimization, Analysis and Synthesis Toolchain (PCOAST).
+This includes future work in PCOAST to adapt all such use cases to include limited qubit connectivity.
 Moreover, the ultra-greedy methodology is the simplest, least sophisticated method for using the PFG perspective of circuit synthesis.
-Thus we look to develop more sophisticated synthesis methods in the future which balance both circuit optimization as well as unitary accuracy.
-This includes methods which take into account limited connectivity of the qubit hardware to avoid choosing TQE gates which are not directly supported and effectively route the algorithm, all in one process.
+Thus we look to develop more sophisticated synthesis methods in the future which balance both circuit optimization as well as overall unitary accuracy, such that we reduce the total circuit cost for the entire Trotterized simulation.
+Finally, we look to add this functionality to be used by the Intel$^{\text{\textregistered}}$ Quantum SDK \cite{Khalate2022} with extensions for algorithm abstraction \cite{schmitz2023functional} such as Hamiltonian simulation.